You are here: Start » User Interface » Creating Deep Learning Model

 2. Configuring augmentations

 It is usually recommended to add some additional sample augmentations, especially when the training set is small.
-For example, the user can add additional variations in pixels intensity to prepare the model for varying lighting conditions on the production line.
+For example, the user can add additional variations in pixel intensity to prepare the model for varying lighting conditions on the production line.
 Refer to "Augmentation" section for detailed description of parameters: Deep Learning – Augmentation.

 3. Reducing region of interest

 Please note that the Region of Interest in this tool is the same for each image in a training set and it cannot be adjusted individually.
-As a result, this Region of Interest is automatically applied during execution of a model, so a user has no impact on its size or shape in the Program Editor.
+As a result, this Region of Interest is automatically applied during the execution of a model, so a user has no impact on its size or shape in the Program Editor.

-By default region of interest contains the whole image.
+By default, region of interest contains the whole image.

 4. Setting training parameters

-For more details read Deep Learning – Setting parameters.
+For more details, read Deep Learning – Setting parameters.

 The window shows a histogram of sample scores and a heatmap of found defects.
 The right column contains a histogram of scores computed for each image in the training set.
 Additional statistics are displayed below the histogram.

-To evaluate trained model, Evaluate: This Image or Evaluate: All Images buttons can be used.
+To evaluate the trained model, the Evaluate: This Image or Evaluate: All Images buttons can be used.
 It can be useful after adding new images to the data set or after changing the area of interest.

-After training two border values are computed:
+After training, two border values are computed:

 1. Maximum good sample score (T1) – all values from 0 to T1 are marked as Good.